Azure/terraform-azurerm-avm-res-apimanagement-service/examples/complete/_header.md

-# Named Values Example
+# Complete Example

-This example demonstrates creating named values in Azure API Management, including both plain text configuration values and Key Vault-backed secrets.
+This example demonstrates the core features of the Azure API Management module, including APIs with operations, products, subscriptions, named values, and policies.
+It provides a comprehensive showcase of API lifecycle management capabilities.